treangenlab/radmicrobes/session3/README.md

 NC_017040.fna  spyogenes  172  gki(56)  gtr(24)  murI(39)  mutS(7)  recP(30)   xpt(2)   yqiL(33)
 ```

 The only required argument is a FASTA/GenBank/E formatted assembly or assemblies.
 There are 144 schemas preloaded with the current version of mlst as of 2023-12-12, `mlst-v2.23.0`.
 Given that this release was over two years ago, it would be prudent to upbdate the pubmlst databases with the following companion script available in the mlst package.
-This takes awhile, so I would suggest executing this command at a later time:
+This takes awhile, so I would suggest executing this command at a later time.
+Also note that your database pathway will be different from mine.

 ```
 mlst-download_pub_mlst -d /opt/homebrew/Caskroom/miniforge/base/envs/radgenomics/db/pubmlst -j 2